0xblackbird/cth/README.md

 An easy md5 hash cracker written in python3

 # Description
 A MD5-Hash cracker that is written in python3!
+The cracker currently supports only MD5-Hashes (more hash types will eventually follow!)
+I hope you enjoy it!

+I like to hear feedback!
+Hit me up on Twitter! @BE1807V

 # Installation